srust13/Capital-One-SWE-Summit/readme.md

 ### Required features

 #### Designation and state filtering
-- Users can select either a park location to see that specific park, or select a state to see all the parks associated with that state.
-The list of parks and states was compiled with Beautiful Soup.
+-  Users can select any designation or select a state to see all the parks associated with that state.
+The list of designations was run by calling the API with the list of all parks and hard coding the designation values.
+Hard coding the designation values was not desirable, but done because the API invariably fails when trying to access all the park names (see "Challenges" section).
+The designation search page sometimes takes an extend period of time to show results depending on the selected option, as it has a relatively large JSON response size.
+The list of parks and states was compiled with Beautiful Soup, parsing the NPS website.

 #### Name and keyword search
-- Users can input a keyword to see all the parks associated with that keyword.
-If you click on a specific park from the generated list, the parkcode associated with that park is then passed as a string argument routed to the `search.html` page to display the park (if it exists).
+- Users can select either a park name to see that specific park, or input a keyword to see all the parks associated with that keyword.
+For a keyword search, if the user clicks on a specific park from the generated list, the parkcode associated with that park is then passed as a string argument routed to the `search.html` page to display the park (if it exists).

 #### Displaying relevant park information, visitor centers, campgrounds, alerts, articles, events, news releases about a selected destination, as well as educational acitivites, relevant people, and places associated with the location
 - Series of GET requests to the NPS API to display relevant information.